SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-01-pyramid-optimization.md

 - Qian (2006): On the Financial Interpretation of Risk Contribution: Risk Budgets do add up
 - Choueifaty (2008): Torward maximum diversification
 - Haesen, Hallerbach & Markwat (2017): Enhancing Risk Parity by Including Views
+- DeMiguel, Garlappi & Uppal (2009): Optimal Versus Naive Diversification: How Inefficient is the 1/N Portfolio Strategy?